 The Cushion Collection (and Peranakan Terminology You Should Know)

 Learning about the Ahnya Chi Cushion collection is fun.
 You learn Peranakan terms along the way.
-Here are important vocabulary every design lover in Asia should be equipped with.
+Here are some important vocabulary every design lover in Asia should be equipped with.

 /ˈnɒnyə/ n. simply means 'lady'